apiotrowski312/ScrabbleBot/ROADMAP.md

 - [x] Extract incrementing round to external fuction and add logging
 - [x] Add multiple level logging (for MA)
 - [X] Move fixtures to one place, so it will be easier to handle
+- [ ] Add comments to all exported functions

 Trace level - info about e.g function calls
 Debug level - info about expected errors
-Info - info about placed word, winner etc.
+Info - info about placed word, winner etc